erikeldridge/erikeldridge.github.com/_posts/2012-2-24-equity-compensation.md

 1. When will the option terminate?
 1. Can I exercise after employment terminates?
 1. What happens if I die before I exercise my options?

+### Shares

+Questions:

+* How many shares do I own?
+* How long have I held my shares?
+* When can I sell them?
+* How do I _identify_ the shares I want to sell?

 ### Fairmark